Create a Website Account - Manage notification subscriptions, save form progress and more.

-The City will collect a maximum of four car tires per resident per year.
-The City will not collect truck tires and/or golf cart tires.
-Please call 407-656-2256 to schedule a pick-up.
+The City collects a maximum of four car tires per household, per year.
+The City does not collect truck tires.
+Please call 407-656-2256 to schedule a pickup.

 Show All Answers

-Go to the Solid Waste & Recycling page of the City’s website; see the section called “Find Your Collection Days.”
+Go to the Garbage & Recycling page of the City’s website; scroll down to the section called “Find Your Collection Days.”

 Please call 407-656-2256 to request one.
 There is no charge.

 The City collects large or bulky items once a week (this does not include electronics or appliances; see the next FAQ below).
 To find your collection day, go the Garbage & Recycling page of the City’s website.
 There is no need to call in advance to schedule a pickup.

 These items are picked up on request, with pickups scheduled typically on Wednesdays and Saturdays.
 Please call 407-656-2256 to request a pickup.